aortem/dartstream/README.md

-# Firebase Dart Authentication SDK
+# Firebase Dart Admin Auth SDK

-Firebase Dart Authentication SDK is designed to provide select out of the box features of Firebase in Dart.
+Firebase Dart Admin Auth SDK is designed to provide select out of the box features of Firebase in Dart.
 Both low level and high level abstractions are provided.

 ## Features
 This implementation does not yet support all functionalities of the firebase authentication service.
 Here is a list of functionalities with the current support status: